 Also known as: Upward Plank, Front of Body Stretch, Inclined Plank, Reverse Plank

-Heart of Pose
+Heart of the Pose

-• Front Body Stretch and Mild Backbending Effect
+- Front Body Stretch and Mild Backbending Effect

-• Strengthening / Stabilizing
+- Strengthening / Stabilizing

 Sequencing

-• Counterbalances the effort and effects of Chaturanga Dandasana.
+- Counterbalances the effort and effects of Chaturanga Dandasana.

-• Neutralizes forward bends as it opens front of body.
+- Neutralizes forward bends as it opens front of body.

-• Promotes upper body strengthening.
+- Promotes upper body strengthening.

-• Prepare by lengthening hip flexors in modified Low Lunge, lifting back foot.
+- Prepare by lengthening hip flexors in modified Low Lunge, lifting back foot.

-Asana Digests are precisely organized so that you can quickly get what you need.
-Please select from the menu above and be sure to review any contraindications and cautions.
+Asana Digests are precisely organized so that you can quickly pinpoint what you need in the moment.

 To view this page and thousands more, we invite you to join Yoga Teacher Central, serving teachers since 2012.